Silver for Financial Preparedness

 While it’s *slightly* less liquid (you’d have to take it to a coin shop to trade it for cash), at least it’s not losing value, and there is even a chance it could go UP in value.

-And trust me, your dollars have a 0% chance of ever going up in value.
+And trust me, your fiat dollars have a 0% chance of ever going up in value.
 There is only one direction that fiat currencies travel, and that’s down.

 2. In a financial crisis, you may not have access to your money in the bank.